USA Rugby League

-The USA Rugby League (USARL) is the official governing body for rugby league, a code of rugby football, in the United States.
+The USA Rugby League (formally the US Association of Rugby League, Inc.) is the national governing body for rugby league in the United States.

-The organization also runs the national amateur competition for club teams in the US.
-The league consists of six teams located in east coast states whose season ends in the USARL Grand Final.
-The regular season is played between May and September.
+The organization is responsible for running the domestic club competitions and the United States national rugby league team in addition to other responsibilities.

-The league was founded in 2011 by clubs that had broken with the established American National Rugby League (AMNRL), plus expansion franchises.
-The USARL began its inaugural season in 2011 with eight teams.
+The body was founded in 2011 by clubs that had broken from the established American National Rugby League (AMNRL), plus expansion franchises.
+The USARL began its inaugural competition season in 2011 with eight teams.

 The USARL was granted affiliate membership in November 2014 of the RLIF and RLEF, replacing the AMNRL which is now defunct.